belovedpearl/AfricanRecipes-PP4/README.md

 Featured Recipes: Eye-catching images and titles of selected recipes are presented for users to view.

-Share Button: User can use this button to share recipe of choice on dufferent social media platform like twitter, telegram and whatsapp.
+Share Button: User can use this button to share recipe of choice on different social media platform like twitter, telegram and whatsapp.

 Footer Section: